IHES Conference 2020

 Assoc.
 Prof. Dr. Mohd Ismid Md Said

 In 2009, Dr. Mohd Ismid was appointed as Regional Manager (Japan) at the Office of International Affairs, and later as Director of International Students from 2013 to 2016.
-In 2016, he was appointed as the Director of Global Strategy and Engagement at the UTM International (UTM-i).
+In 2016, he was appointed as the Director of Global Strategy and Engagement at the Universiti Teknologi Malaysia (UTM International).
 In July 2019, Dr. Mohd Ismid was further appointed as the Pro-Vice-Chancellor (International).
 As Pro-Vice-Chancellor in-charge of international matters and also as a member of the University’s Executive Team, his main responsibility is to provide leadership in achieving UTM’s strategic goals in regard to internationalisation and for the continuing strategic development of international activities and engagement on behalf of the university.

 Prof. Emerita Elspeth Jones